 During 2019, the Company integrated the operations of both auto transport carriers to form one business and reporting unit.
-For the years ended December 31, 2021 and December 31, 2020 such operations generated net losses of \$4,367 and \$3,004, respectively, which included revenues of \$3,350 and \$4,266, respectively and direct costs of \$3,519 and \$3,810, respectively.
+For the years ended December 31, 2022 and December 31, 2021 such operations generated net losses of \$17 and \$4,367, respectively, which included revenues of \$517 and \$3,350, respectively and direct costs of \$534 and \$3,519, respectively.

-As described in note 16, subsequent to December 31, 2021 the Company entered into a purchase and sale agreement for certain assets of NEF Auto Transport for net proceeds of \$2,450.
-More specifically, such assets to be sold include auto hauling trucks and ancillary equipment of \$1,683 and an intangible asset related to customer relationships of \$767, both of which are included in other assets held for sale on the consolidated balance sheets at December 31, 2021.
+In February 2022, the Company sold substantially all of the assets of NEF Auto Transport for gross proceeds of \$2,850, which included \$150 of cash at closing and the remainder in the form of a note from the buyer which is included in financing receivables in the consolidated balance sheets.
+The assets sold included auto hauling trucks and ancillary equipment of \$1,683 and an intangible asset related to customer relationships of \$767, both of which are included in other assets held for sale on the consolidated balance sheets at December 31, 2021.
+Subsequent to the sale, the Company ceased all operations of NEF Auto Transport.